 Pro Tip: Make sure featured photos in RSS show up in your automated emails.
 If you are using WordPress along with just about any email service provider, including Mailchimp, you can use this free plugin from 5 Star Plugins to display blog images from the feed in email.

 With these tips you can easily optimize your next newsletter on your own.
-If you want help nailing down your email marketing strategy or setting up a custom campaign visit us to get a quote from our experts for professional email marketing services.
+If you want help nailing down your email marketing strategy or setting up a custom campaign visit Fandom Marketing to get a free quote on email marketing services.